couvq/react_docs_2025_review/notes.md

 - State is a component's memory and React handles it for us behind the hood.
 Components will rerender whenever their props or state changes (unless memoized) and child components will rerender as well (unless memoized).
 - State can be thought of as a snapshot, when a component is rendered the current snapshot of its state will be used within the component.
+The current snapshot for a given component is set by its previous render.
 Code like this `setState(count + 1)` will use the current snapshot of the `count` state in a computation.
 - State updates are queued/buffered.
 This is a performance optimization React does under the hood to ensure we minimize the number of updates made to the DOM.
 Within an event handler, calls to setState will request a rerender, all state updating calls are queued behind the scenes and once the event handler is finished, React will perform the rerendering and committing.